-- 4.1 Signals made ashore will be displayed from the flag poles on the NE corner of the event centre. - 4.2 Flag AP displayed ashore means that launching has been postponed.
+- 4.1 Signals made ashore will be displayed from the flagpole on the north west corner of the clubhouse.
+They may be repeated on the flagpole adjacent to the championship slip.
+[NP] - 4.2 Flag AP displayed ashore means that launching has been postponed.
 Launching will commence shortly after AP is removed, unless at that time launching is postponed again or racing is abandoned.
 This changes Race Signal AP in the RRS. - 4.3 Boats shall not go afloat until flag D is displayed ashore with one sound signal (launch signal).
-The first warning signal for the next scheduled race will not be made until all boats that launched promptly after the launch signal have had sufficient time to sail to the starting area.
+The first warning signal for the next scheduled race will not be made until all boats that launched promptly after the launch signal have had sufficient time to sail directly to the starting area.
 [NP][DP] - 4.4 If one or more class or flight flags are displayed beneath a visual signal the relevant signal applies only to those classes or flights.
 This changes the preamble to Race Signals in the RRS.